-5: Programs to benefit Low- to Moderate- Income Households
+# 5: Programs to Benefit Low and Moderate Income Households

 In 2021, Marion County, Oregon reached the population threshold to be classified as an Urban County under U.S. Housing and Urban Development (HUD) standards.
 As such, Marion County is considered an Entitlement Area for the Community Development Block Grant (CDBG) and Home Investment Partnerships (HOME) programs.